 This is a light and refreshing breakfast meal, a perfect dish for a humid tropical island.
 This is well worth seeking out as I don’t know if you could find it anywhere else in Vietnam.

 [Bun Ken Phu Quoc]

 How to get to Phu Quoc

 There are ferry services operated by Superdong (hehe) from Rach Gia and Ha Tien on the Vietnam mainland.
 Ha Tien is near the Cambodian border which makes for a popular departure point for travellers who have come from Southern Cambodia (Sihanoukville and Kampot).
 Buses to and from Ho Chi Minh City connect at Rach Gia and you can buy combo bus and ferry tickets.

 Phu Quoc opened a new airport in 2012 that has expanded to facilitate international services.
 Vietnam Airlines fly to Siem Reap and Singapore, and maybe eventually low cost airlines from around Southeast Asia will start serving the airport.

 For now the most regular flights are domestic.
 I went from Phu Quoc to Saigon with Vietjet Air.
 They have the occasional sale so subscribe to their site if you are visiting Vietnam.
 My flight was a total of $27 with a checked bag.

-Notes on Phu Quoc Island – Southeast Asia’s next big thing – Blog post on my trip to Phu Quoc.
+Notes on Phu Quoc Island – Southeast Asia’s next big thing – Blog post on my trip to Phu Quoc in 2015.